Harish-2502/CCC-Team-72/installation/README.md

 Plese note that the private SSH key in the command above is the same as the one used to create the bastion node, while the public key file is the keypair for all the other team members.

+- Add staff's public SSH keys to the bastion node
+Use the instructions above to add the staff's public SSH keys.
+The two public SSH keys are contained in the `yaopan_pubkey.pem` and `lmorandini_pubkey.pem` files of the `installation` directory.

 ## Accessing the Kubernetes Cluster